naranjja/gcp-jupyter-sql/README.md

 ```
 gcloud config set project [PROJECT_ID]
 ```
+> NOTE: This will remove the need to specify the project on every `gcloud` call.

 ## Setup Cloud SQL
 Run some command prompt, or the included Google Cloud SDK Shell and create a Cloud SQL PostgresQL instance: